 During the 18th century Robert Walpole attempted but failed to introduce a system whereby customs duties were paid only on imports when they left the port.
 That would then allow London to become a port through which goods could be transshipped to another country without duty being paid.
 It finally came to fruition with Chancellor William Pitt’s Warehousing Act of 1803.
 The West India Docks and then the London Docks were the first to be licensed to enjoy such a privilege.

 As the three new dock systems were being constructed on the north bank of the Thames the same was happening on the south side of the river, on the Rotherhithe peninsula between Southwark and Greenwich.
-Whereas each of those on the north bank were created by a single company what gradually evolved into the Surrey Commercial Docks were developed by competing companies, mostly comprised of timber and grain merchants.
-Over the following decades the dock companies at Rotherhithe continued to expand and amalgamate until by the early 20th century their operations formed a patchwork of basins that covered eighty-five percent of the peninsula.
+Whereas each of those on the north bank were created by a single company, what gradually evolved into the Surrey Commercial Docks were developed by competing companies, mostly comprised of whale, timber, and grain merchants.
+Over the following decades the dock companies at Rotherhithe continued to expand and amalgamate until by the early 20th century their operations formed a patchwork of basins that covered 85 percent of the peninsula.

 By the end of the first decade of the 19th century the Port of London had expanded significantly, with three dock systems on the north bank of the Thames downriver of London and several individual docks at Rotherhithe.
 Not only was the congestion on the river greatly eased but London had become an entrepôt port through which cargoes were able to pass on their journey from one part of the world to another.
 There was thereafter a lull in the creation of new docks until they were joined by the St.Katharine Docks, which opened in 1828.

 Sources include: John Pudney ‘London’s Docks’; Fiona Rule ‘London’s Docklands’; Arthur Bryant ‘Liquid History’; John Summerson ‘Georgian London’; Liza Picard ‘Victorian London’; Jerry White ‘London In The 19th Century’.